Learn More About Effortless Mindfulness

 I recommend spending at least 10 – 20 minutes per day with glimpse meditations.
 Then try to incorporate those you become familiar with into your day—while washing dishes, talking to a friend, or taking a walk.
 The most effective form of practice is small glimpses, many times over the course of a day.

-I have personally been diagnosed with attention deficit disorder, and I can testify, as can many of my students with ADHD, that nondual mindfulness practice can dramatically improve focus.
+I have personally been diagnosed with attention deficit disorder, and I can testify, as can many of my students with ADHD, that Effortless <indfulness practice can dramatically improve focus.

-I have seen many people find relief from chronic pain through the practice of nondual mindfulness.
+I have seen many people find relief from chronic pain through the practice of Effortless Mindfulness.
 Of course, it’s important to have a medical professional evaluate your condition and recommend treatment options.
 But some types of chronic pain persist even after medical treatment.
-In those instances, there are specific nondual mindfulness practices that can reduce or eliminate pain by training your awareness to change its relationship to pain.
+In those instances, there are specific practices that can reduce or eliminate pain by training your awareness to change its relationship to pain.

 Typically, pain is a signal from our nervous system that a threat is present.
 But if we’re in no immediate, actual danger, we can shift our awareness to a vantage point from which pain is no longer experienced as a threat.
 This shift in awareness quiets down our neurological alarm system, and any pain still present can become no more than background noise.